projectshift/shift-media/README.md

   * The app puts resize back to the bucket and redirects back to original url requested
   * On subsequent requests the resize will already be in the bucket and will be served from there

 To configure this workflow you must enable static website hosting in bucket properties editor and apply the routing below.
-It is important to set redirect code to 302 so the browsers don't cache that redirect which can cause an infinite loop:
+It is important to set redirect code to 302 so the browsers don't cache that redirect which can cause an infinite loop.

 ```xml
 <RoutingRules>